phr-nk/PLSpotify/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.0.3.

+## Goal

+The goal of this project was to develop a web app that can easily access artists using Spotify's API and to easily compare different artist's analytics visually.

+## User Interface

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.